sulaimannasir/trial/README.md

 # trial
 trial repository
-this is just a trial on hoe to setup my github repository and branch
+this is just a trial on how to setup my github repository and branch